Jayne Trcka

-Jayne Marie Trcka (born February 27, 1963) is an American bodybuilder, fitness model and actress.
+Jayne Marie Trcka (February 27, 1963 – December 12, 2025) was an American bodybuilder, fitness model and actress.

-Early life
+Background

-She studied gymnastics and other sports in school.
-She started weight training after moving to Southern California in 1986.
+Jayne Marie Trcka was born in Saint Paul, Minnesota, on February 27, 1963.
+She studied gymnastics and other sports in school, then started weight training after moving to Southern California in 1986.

+Trcka died at her home in San Diego on December 12, 2025, at the age of 62.
+The cause of death, revealed on February 11, 2026, was hypertensive and atherosclerotic cardiovascular disease, complicated by a left femoral fracture.
+It was ruled an accident with alcohol playing a major factor.

 Career

-By 1988, she was competing in bodybuilding shows.
+By 1988, Trcka was competing in bodybuilding shows.
 In 1998, she quit her job with the postal service to focus on a fitness career and became a certified personal trainer.
 She began her acting career in 2000 with Scary Movie.
-Today she continues to perform in bodybuilding shows and to pursue her acting career.
-As of June 2023, she is also a realtor working for Realty Source California.
+She continued to perform in bodybuilding shows and pursued her acting career.
+In June 2023, she was also a realtor working for Realty Source California.

 Trcka won first place at the 1997 California State Championships at age 34, the 1998 Junior Nationals, and the 2004 Los Angeles.
 She has top ten finishes in more than twenty other competitions.

-Trcka has appeared in numerous muscle/fitness magazines, including Flex, MuscleMag International, Women's Physique World, Iron Man, and Fighting Females.
+She appeared in numerous muscle and fitness magazines, including Flex, MuscleMag International, Women's Physique World, Iron Man, and Fighting Females.

+She also appeared in Lady Gaga's "Telephone" music video as a lady guard in a prison cell.